 I had another day out in a café today and worked on writing.
 It was...tricky doing a lot of writing again after so many hours purely coding.
 It took at least half an hour of frowning at my notebook and staring off into space before I could get my head in the game, but I ultimately like what I wrote a whole lot.
 I am really embracing the "toss out an entire draft if I don't like it and start over from the beginning" method.
 I wrote four different openings for the next Tremolo chapter.
 It was tedious.
 It was painful.
 But dang I like the fourth one I ended up with.
 All those struggles always look nice at the end through rose-tinted glasses.

-before having a little work date with a friend.
+Afterwards, I had a little work date with a friend.
 We talked about the importance of self-promotion on social media in order to (hopefully) sell things and make a decent passive income.
 The more we talked about it, the more I kind of surprised myself with the realization of how analytical I've gotten with these things.
 I can't believe that social media is, like, a legit career path now.
 I can't believe how much promotion is necessary for people to even see your stuff with the way algorithms curate everyone's feeds now.

 On a final note, please look at this beautiful basil-ricotta-honey-strawberry toast that the café gave me to try.
 I ate it very slowly and it boosted my writing for sure, though my blood sugar levels were also boosted, unfortunately.